 The dual voltage motor is designed to be plugged into any 120-Volt outlet and may also be converted for 240 volt applications.
 It’s designed to be thermally stable, and also features an Aluminum head and machined cast iron valve plate along with automotive style ball bearings, durable stainless steel reed valves.

-The heavy-duty induction motor is what gives it maximum performance and efficiency.
+The heavy-duty induction motor is what gives an extra-ordinary performance and efficiency.
 Also includes a quick-set regulator, a tank with working pressure gauges, a quick connect air outlet and a convenient on/off switch.
 It’s quite an investment but it’s sure to pay for itself over and over again.

 - Easy to assemble and use

 Dewalt is indisputably one of the biggest players in the power tool game.
 We could not miss the opportunity to include their air compressor on our top picks list, since reviewers give it 5/5 stars and have reported that it’s well worth the money.